 Python 3 is considered more up-to-date and has overtaken Python 2 in popularity.
-JetBrains, a software development company, found that 93 percent of surveyed Python users worked with Python 3, and seven percent with Python 2.
-Python 2 is still used in some circles; the most common uses include system administration and DevOps (a.k.a. infrastructure configuration) .
+JetBrains, a software development company, found that 93 percent of surveyed Python users worked with Python 3.
+Python 2 was sunsetted in January 2020, which means it will no longer be updated with bug fixes, security patches, or new features .

 Learning the basics of Python can take anywhere from a few weeks to a few months, depending on what you want to learn and how frequently you learn.
 But since Python has so many uses—and tools to support those uses—you can spend years learning its different applications.

 Knowing what tasks you want to accomplish and whether you want to use Python in a professional capacity can determine how long your Python journey will be.

 “It is a lot easier to be a professional programmer today than it was 20 years ago,” says Severance.
 “You don't need a bachelor's degree or years of experience to get your start in programming.
 With the increasing popularity of Python, you can gain the necessary skills to begin writing software as part of your job in a few months.”

 Read more: How Long Does it Take to Learn Python?

 Of the hundreds of programming languages out there, Python remains a popular choice among numerous companies and organizations.
 Some familiar names that use Python include Google, Facebook, Venmo, Spotify, Netflix, and Dropbox.

 Since python is a general-purpose language, it’s used across a variety of fields and industries.
 These are just a few job titles that may use Python: